 How to use this figure: Select the score types to toggle between maps for OGDI scores and non-OGDI scores.
 Hover over each country to view the scores.

 Half of all ODIN categories and over half of all indicators included in them contain gender-relevant information, highlighting the importance of gender data as a cross-cutting issue.
 But Figure 19 shows that gender data are less available than non-gender data categories.
-Many statistical systems are still struggling to regularly produce gender data, resulting in coverage scores for OGDI that are 25 percent lower than non-gender data categories.
+Many statistical systems are still struggling to regularly produce gender data, resulting in coverage scores for OGDI that are around 25 percent lower than non-gender data categories.
 When data are available, OGDI finds little difference in openness.

 Figure 19.
 Coverage, Openness, and Overall scores by OGDI status, 2022